A Journey along the Mighty Mississippi

 Overnight in Winona.

-Once home to wealthy lumber barons, Winona today till showcases the stately homes and grand buildings of a past era.
-The city showcases several attractions of historic and cultural value, including the Polish Museum, St. Stanislaus Catholic Church and its stained glass windows, Watkins Headquarters and Garvin Heights Park and Vineyards.
-A newer gem is the Minnesota Marine Art Museum located directly on the Mississippi.
+Once home to wealthy lumber barons, Winona today still showcases the stately homes and grand buildings of a past era.
+The city showcases several attractions of historic and cultural value, including the Polish Museum, St. Stanislaus Catholic Church and its stained glass windows, the J.R.
+Watkins Museum and Store, and Garvin Heights Park and Vineyards.
+A true hidden gem is the Minnesota Marine Art Museum, located directly on the Mississippi.